This page tells you how information about your health is used and kept safe. It includes information on

 Who is told that you are in a trial

-Your GP is told by the trial team about the treatments you are having and possible side effects.
+The trial team will tell your GP that you are taking part in the trial.
+They will include information about the treatments you are having and the possible side effects.
 This is so that they can continue to treat you safely.

 People who care for you at the hospital or clinic will also know.
 Information about the trial is recorded in your hospital notes.